codemagic-ci-cd/codemagic-docs/content/building/automatic-build-triggering.md

 **Trigger on pull request update** (not supported for apps from custom sources).
 When checked, your workflow is run when a pull request is opened or updated.

 **Skip building platforms on pull request update**.
 When checked, only tests are run for the opened or updated pull request (merge request in GitLab jargon) without building for platforms.
+When unchecked, we build for platforms and generate artifacts but publishing to app stores is not available.

 **Trigger on tag creation**.
 When checked, Codemagic will automatically build the tagged commit whenever you create a tag for this app.
 Note that the watched branch settings have no effect on tag builds.